muhammadazzazy/febrilogic/README.md

 - [x] Add Patient Information page:

   - [x] selectbox to add a new patient or select an existing patient
-  - [x] form to submit patient info with selectboxes (sex, race, and country), optional field for city, and number field for age
+  - [x] form to submit patient info with selectboxes (sex, race, and country), optional text field for city, and number field for age
   - [x] secondary reset button to clear all fields

 - [x] Add Disease-Specific Tests page:

-  - [x] selectbox to select an existing patient
+  - [x] selectbox to choose a patient
   - [x] form containing checkboxes for diseases and submit button to add diseases the patient tested negative for
-  - [x] secondary reset button to clear all checkboxes
+  - [x] secondary reset button to clear disease checboxes

 - [x] Add Symptom Checker page

-  - [x] selectbox to choose patient
+  - [x] selectbox to choose a patient
   - [x] form containing checkboxes for symptoms and submit button
-  - [x] secondary reset button to clear all symptoms
+  - [x] secondary reset button to clear symptom checkboxes

 - [x] Add Biomarkers page: